ska-sa/katgpucbf/doc/signal_path.rst

 Beamforming
 -----------
 The signal path below is repeated for each single-polarisation beam.
-Delays are computed purely with a phase slope in the frequency domain (similarly to the fine delays in the channeliser).
+Delays are computed purely with a phase slope in the frequency domain, similarly to the fine delays in the channeliser.
+Dithering is done the same way as for channelisation.
+Since all calculations are performed in single precision floating point and the input has a limited range, overflow can only occur during quantisation (which saturates).

 .. tikz:: Signal path for beamforming
    :libs: chains